schukinp/5_lang_frequency/README.md

 #### To run the code:

-* Put your file into root script folder
+* Put your text file in script folder
 * Run lang_frequency.py -file `file name.extension` -n `number of words you want to display`